 GEMC Federal Credit Union is headquartered in Tucker and is the 25th largest credit union in the state of Georgia.
-It is also the 1,545th largest credit union in the nation.
-It was established in 1969 and as of December of 2013, it had grown to 23 employees and 14,357 members.
-GEMC Federal Credit Union has a A health rating.
+It is also the 1,518st largest credit union in the nation.
+It was established in 1969 and as of March of 2014, it had grown to 23 employees and 14,374 members.
+GEMC Federal Credit Union has a A+ health rating.

 GEMC FCU serves the employees and family members of the electric cooperatives (excluding Flint EMC) in the state of Georgia and associated service organizations in the EMC system.
 GEMC FCU also serves member consumers and family members of GreyStone Power Corporation, meaning if your household receives power from GreyStone, you are eligible for membership.
 Membership is established with a one-time, non-refundable $10 member ship fee and a $5 deposit to a Share Savings Account. - See Details